 As project leader (and interior designer), Anne Mari also oversees and manages some of YSA Design’s most prestigious work, including assignments for Disney Cruise Line and SeaDream.
 She is currently leading YSA Design’s extensive conversion project for the Costa Cruise ships Costa Venezia and Toscana.

 Antonio Di Nenno

 Since 2014, Antonio Di Nenno is Architect Director of MSC Cruises’ new building department.
 Prior to this, he used to work in the yacht design industry.
 In this position, Antonio is involved in the development of all the new prototype ships designed for MSC Cruises, following the process from the concept design to the delivery.
 Antonio focuses his attention on the design and outfitting of guest cabins and public areas in order to ensure that the ship’s interiors are in line with MSC Cruises’ vision of the cruise experience.

-Over the past 20 years, Boris Ruskovsky has been involved with operations, construction, and startups of numerous vessels for globally renowned cruise lines.
-Now Senior Director of Vessel Refurbishment, he is responsible for overseeing large-scale projects for world-leading cruise operator, Norwegian Cruise Line Holdings.
-Boris oversees the hotel refurbishment project management team that executes large guest-facing refurbishment projects for their three brands: Norwegian, Oceania, and Regent where he coordinates the preparation and execution of the refurbishment projects as well the strategic future planning.
+Over the past 25 years, Boris Ruskovsky has been involved with operations, construction, and startups of numerous vessels for globally renowned cruise lines.
+Now Managing Director of Bourne Group he is responsible for overseeing and implementation of the strategic direction of the company, as well as leading the development and implementation of operational plans.

 Cynthia Guthrie is Founder and President of Guthrie & Associates, Inc. established in 1990 and currently serves as Past International President on the International Executive Board of Directors for NEWH, Inc. among other positions served on the local and international levels since 2003.